APC Congregation in 1946

 • Article from Ashburn Magazine from April 1, 2023.

-The establishment of Ashburn Presbyterian Church has a long history and commitment to the people of the community beginning in 1876.
+The establishment of Ashburn Presbyterian Church, formerly known a Farmwell Presbyterian Church, has a long history and commitment to the people of the community beginning in 1876.
 The historical building was funded beginning in 1877.
-The area of land was ten acres, two rods, three and six tenths perch" as originally recorded.
-Also recorded, in 1877, was a handsome church building, the largest Presbyterian Church in the county with general numbers from two to three hundred people gathered on the property back then known as Farmwell.
-The town of Farmwell was a small railroad town.
+"The area of land was ten acres, two rods, three and six tenths perch" as originally recorded.
+Also recorded, in 1877, was a "handsome church building, the largest Presbyterian Church in the county with general numbers from two to three hundred people."
+The town of Farmwell was a small railroad town and was renamed Ashburn in 1896.
 In 1999, the sanctuary of the Ashburn Presbyterian Church was designated by the Virginia Department of Historic Resources as a registered Virginia Landmark and is a testament to those 150 years of dedication.

 The structure of the building is an example of Carpenter Gothic style.
 10 of the original 12 windows illuminate the interior.
 The pews have slanted backs with decorative wooden scrollwork at each end.
 The church was first heated by two potbellied stoves, places still visible in the structure.